stevenschmatz/ENGR-100/Lecture_Notes/lecture_2.md

 ##### Gates in Verilog

 A NOT gate can be done simply in a lot of ways.
 Here's an example how.
-Verilog doesn't do really well with creating simple gates, but you can do complex things easy.
+Verilog doesn't do really well with creating simple gates, but you can do complex things easily.

 ```verilog
 module NOT(